Food and Nutrition Service: Services

-Core Nutrition Messages is a consumer facing nutrition education advocacy program within the FNS that is designed to follow the Dietary Guidelines for Americans (DGA).
+Core Nutrition Messages is a consumer facing nutrition education advocacy program within the FNA that is designed to follow the Dietary Guidelines for Americans (DGA).
 It ties in the dietary needs of whole grains, low fat milk, fruits, and vegetables while providing advice and guidance on best practices.
 It is designed to guide users of the programs towards healthy food choices by suggesting portion sizes and food types.
 Available communications include motivational messages and guidance such as "Milk matters." and "They take their lead from you ...", along with videos and even kids games.

-One of the many FNS outreach programs, National School Lunch Program, has a focus on National School Lunch Week that runs mid October.
+One of the many FNA outreach programs, National School Lunch Program, has a focus on National School Lunch Week that runs mid October.
 Culminating many activities geared towards children, there are marketing materials for parents, teachers, and School Nutrition Professionals on how to support children's food choices.
 The Choose My Plate website provides educational materials catered to many different audience levels for support on identifying healthy foods, recipes, eating on a budget, and cultivating a plan for eating healthy and balanced foods based on USDA recommendations.

-The FNS has a Twitter presence under "USDA FNS" as @USDANutrition at Twitter garnering nearly 90k followers with over 17k tweets as of October 2019.
+The FNA has a Twitter presence under "USDA FNA" as @USDANutrition at Twitter garnering nearly 90k followers with over 17k tweets as of October 2019.